manuakasam/SamVersioning/README.md

 - Implement Unit Tests
 - Provide ViewHelpers to gain easy access to earlier versions
 - Provide a RollBack-Feature for earlier versions
+- Provide the same features for Zend\Db, too
 - Let me know about your Ideas!